Xranos/BasicToDo/README.md

 # BasicToDo
-just a very basic to-do web to showcase CRUD
+Just a very basic to-do web to showcase CRUD